TBell9/osticket-prereqs/README.md

 <br />

 <p>
-Next simply connect to your newly created VM using RDP using the public IPv4 address.
-If you are a Mac user you will have to download Microsoft RDP.
+Then we move on to connect to the VM with RDP using the public IPv4 address.
 </p>
 <img src="https://i.imgur.com/RiEHjVH.png" height="80%" width="80%" alt="RDP"/>
 </p>
 <br />

 <p>
-Alright, now that you are connected to your VM you will have to enable IIS.
-Simply access the control panel then select uninstall a program.
-Off to the left select "Turn windows features on or off".
+So now we are connected to the VM.
+We have to enable IIS.
+By going to the control panel then select uninstall a program.
+On the left select "Turn windows features on or off".
 A list will appear then you will enable Internet Information Services.
 </p>
 <p>
 <img src="https://i.imgur.com/qtEnuWu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>